Matters Reserved for the Informa PLC Board

 - Appointment, reappointment or removal of the external auditor to be put to shareholders for approval, following the recommendation of the Audit Committee.

-- Considering the balance of interests between shareholders, employees, customers and the community.
+- Considering the balance of interests between shareholders, employees, customers, the community and other stakeholders.

-- Ensuring a satisfactory dialogue with shareholders based on the mutual understanding of objectives.
+- Ensuring a satisfactory dialogue with shareholders, customers, suppliers and other stakeholders based on the mutual understanding of objectives.

 2. Board membership and appointments: